bouteillerAlan/grid/README.md

 </html>
 ```
 You can also copy/paste the script directly in the dev console if you want to view the grid on an online website.

+You can also use `column.js` or `vandegraaf.js` file if you want just one of this two option.

 ## Controls